There's never been a better time to visit Japan. Plan your trip today!

 My Favorite Things to Do in Nagasaki

-Go Dutch on Dejima Island
+Go Dutch in Dejima (and beyond)

-Discover One of Japan’s Best Chinatowns
+Discover one of Japan’s best Chinatowns

 It’s just a short walk from Dejima to Nagasaki Chinatown, aka Shichin-machi.
 Whether you sit down for a bowl of Chanpon noodle soup at any of the dozen or so restaurants here that sling it, or ride to the end of the tram line to visit Sofuku-ji temple (which actually appears a bit more Vietnamese than Chinese to my eyes), this is an area not to be missed.
 I especially love coming here at night, when it’s all lit up!
 It’s also near here where you can sample unique Yuzu ramen at Menya Always Nagasaki.

-Pay Your Respects at Ground Zero
+Pay your respects at Ground Zero

 The term “Nagasaki Ground Zero” is somewhat inaccurate, since sights dedicated to the tragedy that took place here are spread out over a relatively large area.
 However, whether you simply visit the detonation site, or spend time in Nagasaki Peace Park or at the one-legged Sanno Shrine, it is absolutely necessary to come here and meditate.
-(TIP: Try to focus more on the crime against humanity that took place here, rather than your own personal drama like I did last time!)

 How Long Should Your Nagasaki Trip Last?